pmanijak/backup-couchdb-to-s3/README.md

     npm start

-This will save your local `database-name.couch` file to your S3 bucket, as `database-name-backup.couch`.
+This will save your local `database-name.couch` file to your S3 bucket.

 AWS credentials
 -------